Skip to Content

 How Do Bears Swim?

 Bears have a similar body shape and physiology to dogs and swim using a doggy paddle.
-The doggy paddle stroke primarily uses the front limbs in a paddling motion, while the back legs are used very little.
+The doggy paddle stroke uses the front limbs in a paddling motion, while the back legs are used very little.

 A study conducted by Dutch researchers claimed that polar bear/brown bear hybrids, known as grolar bears, are better swimmers than brown bears but not as skilled as polar bears.